Skip to main content

 View

-The name or ID of a view in your table.
-If set, only records in that view will be returned, sorted in the way that the view is sorted.
+The name or ID of a view in the table.
+When set, only records in that view are returned, sorted in the order defined by the view.

 Grid view